Do you ever find yourself wondering – where the hell did the year go?

 Related post – Should You Keep Your Goals to Yourself?

-Watch out for someday
+Watch out for the lure of someday

 When a new year begins it’s wonderful to be full of enthusiasm for a fresh start.
 We think about all the exciting things we plan to do during the year.
 Then we get bogged down in work or other issues and we start to put things off.